thomasphys/StudentDocker/README.md

 Now the tough part begins.
 This will involve giving the terminal access through your firewall.
 I found following [this](https://skeptric.com/wsl2-xserver/) guide to work.
 Note it will require you to install VcXsrv aswell.

 VcXsrv creates a virtual session for your ubuntu subsystem to forward to and will need to be run each time beforehand.
+The instructions give a command to run VcXsrv using the powershell, which I found worked for me in the following form:

+`& 'D:\Programs\VcXsrv\vcxsrv.exe' :0 -multiwindow -wgl -ac`

+The pathway here will be different for you, just change it to where the program was installed.
+If this is too complicated, you can also just run the XLaunch application that is used to run VcXsrv.
+In that case, select "Multiple Windows > Start no client > Disable access control", where the first two options are the defaults, and the last option we enable that extra choice (Don't disable anything).
+You can save this when it asks, but that isn't necessary.

 Once you have followed the instructions to completion, run `sudo apt install x11-apps` and check that the X11 forwarding works by running `xclock` in your terminal.
 This should pop up an anologue clock on your screen.

----

-## Dockerx
+If the clock appears on your screen, you are pretty much done!
+The only difference is that when you are running your docker client, I found starting it using the following command set up the proper display,

+`docker run -it -r DISPLAY=$DISPLAY -u root --name test thomasmcelroy/saporientation`

+This is assuming the `$DISPLAY` variable is set as the guide recommended.
+To check that it worked, repeat the above steps of installing graphical suite and running `xclock`.
 ---

 ## How to Contribute